 Double-ended differential inputs

-- In this input arrangements, 2 signals of opposite polarity are given to the input it shown in below figure denoted as (a).
+- In this input arrangement, 2 signals of opposite polarity are given to the input it shown in below figure denoted as (a).

-- Figure denoted as c shows the output voltage due to the voltage at second input working as single-ended input.
+- Figure denoted as c shows the output voltage due to the voltage at the second input working as a single-ended input.

 - It also for output two both are the same polarity.